Girding up the Christian Mind

 At Reformation Bible College, we hold a simple yet robust conviction that the Word of God is indeed all-sufficient.
 Therefore, whatever re-hashed “ism” the atheistic universities spew out, whatever ideologies turn the political sphere, whatever ills plague the church as she is “by schisms rent asunder, by heresies distressed,” the singular response remains the same for every generation: we need a greater knowledge of the Word of God.
 We, therefore, ask you earnestly to join us in praying that this Bible college will be blessed mightily both to gird up and to renew young minds.
 Soli Deo Gloria

-Dr. L. Michael Morales is chair of biblical studies at Reformation Bible College.
+Dr. L. Michael Morales is professor of biblical studies at Greenville Presbyterian Theological Seminary.